zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 });
 ```

+Additionally, we provide an open-source GitHub [sample project](https://github.com/AgoraIO/Advanced-Video/tree/master/Web/Agora-Screen-Sharing-Web-Webpack).
+You can [try it online](https://webdemo.agora.io/agora-web-showcase/examples/Agora-Screen-Sharing-Web) and refer to the code in  [`rtc-client.js`](https://github.com/AgoraIO/Advanced-Video/blob/master/Web/Agora-Screen-Sharing-Web-Webpack/src/rtc-client.js) and [`index.js`](https://github.com/AgoraIO/Advanced-Video/blob/master/Web/Agora-Screen-Sharing-Web-Webpack/src/index.js).

 ## <a name = "both"></a>Enable both screen sharing and video

 One client only sends one stream.
-If you want to enable both screen sharing and video on one host, you need to create two clients:
+If you want to enable both screen sharing and video capturing on one host, you need to create two clients:

-- A client to send the screen-sharing stream.
+- A client for sending the screen-sharing stream.
-- A client to send the video stream.
+- A client for sending the video stream captured by a local camera.

 ```javascript
 // Create the client to send the screen-sharing stream.